Root Canal Therapy Vancouver

 Also known as an endodontic treatment, root canals remove infected, injured or dead pulp from a tooth.
 When the nerve of a tooth gets infected, a root canal can keep the tooth rather than extracting it.
-Contact your Vancouver root canal specialist today!
+Ask your Vancouver endodontist to learn more!

 - You can keep your natural tooth